ZeroCool989/chesspointv2/README.md

    - Play against Stockfish at any ELO level
    - Adjust engine strength and time controls
    - Review your games after playing

+5. **Puzzles**:
+   - Access puzzle mode from the navigation menu
+   - Solve tactical puzzles with automatic opponent responses
+   - Use hints to get piece or move suggestions
+   - Filter puzzles by difficulty (Easy, Medium, Hard, Expert, Extreme)
+   - Filter by theme (tactics, endgame, opening, etc.)
+   - View solution playback to learn from puzzles
+   - Track your progress with mistake counting and timing

 ## 🛠️ Technology Stack